On this page...

 Alternative Licensure Teacher Intern Program

-Four-year colleges or universities may also offer an alternative licensure teacher intern preparation program once approved by the State Board of Education.
-In May, 2002, the State Board adopted rules that establish the standards required for approval of these teacher intern preparation programs.
+Iowa colleges or universities may offer an alternative licensure teacher intern preparation program once approved by the State Board of Education.
+Iowa Administrative Code 281-77 establishes the standards for intern preparation programs.

-Applicants for the teacher intern license are required to complete an initial 12 semester hours of introductory content in pedagogy that includes 50 contact hours of field experience with students.
-Upon successful completion of this introductory program, the applicant qualifies for the teacher intern license which allows him or her to serve as the teacher of record in a high school during a one year teaching internship.
+Applicants for the teacher intern license are required to complete introductory coursework in pedagogy that includes 50 contact hours of field experience with students.
+Upon successful completion of this introductory program, the applicant qualifies for the teacher intern license which allows him or her to serve as the teacher of record in a high school during a one year paid teaching internship.
 This teaching internship is highly supported by the postsecondary institution in partnership with the employing district and/or area education agency and includes extensive supervision and participation in a state-approved mentoring and induction program.
 During this time the intern completes a teacher intern seminar that includes extension of coursework from the teacher intern introductory program.
-After the teacher internship year, the intern completes a 12 semester hour concluding intern teacher program and is then eligible for an initial teaching license.
+After the teacher internship year, the intern completes additional coursework and is then eligible for an initial teaching license.